Information for travellers, suppliers and partners about Bane NOR’s handling of the corona crisis and how rail transport is affected.

 - In order to control the number of passengers on the Bergen Line, restrictions are currently in place on the number of tickets that are available for sale.

 - Folding seats on board local and regional trains in Eastern Norway, as well as on local services on the Arna-Bergen route and between Bergen and Voss/Myrdal are marked as out of use, and floor markings are also in use.
 All other seats may be used.

-Please refer to the Vy website for more information.
+Please visit the Vy website for more information.

 - The Airport Express has departures every 20 minutes between Drammen, Oslo Central Station and Oslo Airport Gardermoen.